defisym/OpenFusionExamples/Extensions/NeoStr/ToInstall/Files/Help/NeoStr/NeoStr.md

 ## Action

 - Embed Font
-  - *you must embed font here, as this extension use a different render system, so built-in embed in DX11 or old font embed object will not work*
+  - *you must embed font here, as this extension use a different render system, so built-in embed in DX11 or old GDI font embed object will not work*
+  - *this object also embed GDI font*

 - Change Display String
 - App Display String